Rewan-Adel/Restaurant-Management-System/README.md

      ```

 ## Forgot Password Api
-- When a user forgets their password, an email is sent:
+- When a users forgets their password, an email is sent:
 ![resetEmail](./images//Screenshot%202023-11-11%20202343.png)